nopSolutions/nopCommerce-Docs/en/developer/design/widgets.md

 Swiper is a nice and clean jquery image slider for your website/homepage to display several images scrolling with unique transition effects.

 By default, nopCommerce comes with Swiper integration as a widget (Enabled by default) which allows you to display several images scrolling automatically on your homepage.

-## What3words

-*What3words* is a proprietary geocode system designed to identify any location with a resolution of about 3 meters (9.8 ft).
-The system encodes geographic coordinates into three permanently fixed dictionary words.
-You can use this widget on checkout pages to specify shipping addresses more accurately.

 ## Facebook Pixel